jerryq0101/Qish-Unix-Shell/README.md

 ### Pipe Implementation

-The pipe implementation is the hardest engineering problem of the project.
+The pipe implementation is the hardest engineering problem of the project, which is beyond OSTEP's specifications.

 Several points:
 - Information passing between proesses